Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 This chapter presents a description and discussion of soils and conventional soil inventories framed within the context of Predictive Soil Mapping (PSM).
-Soils, their associated properties, and their spatial distribution are the central focus of the PSM.
+Soils, their associated properties, and their spatial distribution are the central focus of PSM.
 We discuss how the products and methods associated with conventional soil mapping relate to new, and emerging, methods of PSM and automated soil mapping.
 We discuss similarities and differences, strengths and weaknesses of conventional soil mapping (and